bsiepe/stan-gvar/README.md

 Start the .Rproj var-compare.Rproj before running the scripts.

 ## Scripts
 The file `implementation-comparison-sim.qmd` contains the code for the implementation comparison simulation study.
+The `.stan` files have been updated and implemented in the [tsnet](https://doi.org/10.31234/osf.io/dvj8g) package.

 ## MPlus version
 We also implemented a generic MPlus version of Bayesian GVAR models.
 The wrapper function is included in `scripts\functions.R`.